Catalyst Center on ESXi Deployment Guide

 Click OK. |

-If you have deployed a virtual appliance in a resource pool and mapped its primary site resource pool to a secondary site resource pool using vSphere's Site Recovery Manager (SRM), ensure that the secondary site's resource pool reserves the resources required by the virtual appliance.
+If you deployed a virtual appliance in a resource pool and mapped its primary site resource pool to a secondary site resource pool with Site Recovery Manager (SRM) for vSphere, make sure the secondary site’s resource pool reserves the resources the virtual appliance needs.

 An air gap is a security measure that involves isolating a network and preventing it from establishing external connections.
-The only way data can be transferred into an air-gapped network is by physically inserting removable media (such as a USB drive) or connecting a laptop.
-If you need to enable an air gap for your Catalyst Center on ESXi deployment, complete the following steps.
+Transfer data into an air-gapped network by inserting removable media, such as a USB drive, or by connecting a laptop.
+To enable an air gap for your Catalyst Center on ESXi deployment, complete these steps.

 Procedure